Top 3 Gadgets for Good Oral Health

 I use the .
 I like it because it’s small enough to take on holiday, and it has a USB socket for easy recharging.
 If you’re anything like me, the first time you try flossing your teeth with this device, water gets sprayed all over the bathroom; anywhere but between your teeth.
 The trick is to try out the different settings until you find the right one for you.
 Cremax dental oral irrigator

 My dental hygienist is a great advocate of this gizmo and I agree with her.
 It’s a kind of mini-version of the professional machine that is used when you have a scale and polish at your surgery.
-The device would make a great gift for anyone who’s gadget-mad.

 How to Use a Water Flosser (Without Making a Mess)